The-Red-Serpent/Red-Teaming/Active Directory/01. Fundamentals/Fundamentals.md

 <br></br>

 ## NTDS.DIT
 It is a critical database file in Active Directory, stored on every Domain Controller in the `C:\Windows\NTDS\` directory.
+An attacker who copies it, together with the SYSTEM registry hive needed to decrypt it, walks away with the credentials of the entire organisation, including Domain Admins and KRBTGT.
 It contains all the essential information about the Active Directory environment, including:
-- User and group objects (like user accounts and groups)
+- Directory Objects: User accounts, groups, group memberships, and computer accounts.
-- Group membership
+- Credentials: Password hashes for all domain users, service accounts, and administrative objects.
-- Password hashes for all users in the domain (this is particularly important to attackers)
+- Configuration Data: Group policy settings, domain trusts, and schema definitions
 <br></br>

 ## Services